-- Pan-fry the venison in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and finely chop.
-Alternatively, include the venison raw, depending on preference.
+- Pan-fry the chicken thigh and rabbit meat in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and finely chop.
+Alternatively, include the chicken and rabbit raw, depending on preference.
 We recommend cooking but some cats prefer raw meat. - 2.
-In a large mixing bowl, combine the venison, olive oil, and parsley (finely chopped) and mix thoroughly. - 3.
-Once all ingredients are cool, mix in the psyllium seed husk, plant omega-3 capsule (contents) and CompleteMe Feline powder. - 4.
+Pan-fry the chicken heart and liver in a non-stick pan (without added oil) until cooked.
+Set aside, allow to cool, then finely chop. - 3.
+Scramble the quail eggs in a non-stick pan until cooked. - 4.
+In a large mixing bowl, combine the chicken, rabbit, chicken offal, quail eggs, and chicken fat and mix thoroughly. - 5.
+Once all ingredients are cool, mix in the psyllium seed husk, plant omega-3 capsules (contents), and CompleteMe Feline powder. - 6.
 Be sure to mix together all the ingredients very well.